What Is VO2max?

 “Oxygen Output”

 A well-trained athlete can pump nearly twice as much blood (per beat) as an unfit person.
-This is why an athlete's resting heart rate is usually low because it pumps more blood per beat even when resting.
+This is why an athlete's resting heart rate is usually a lot lower, because it pumps more blood per beat even when resting.

 “Oxygen Delivery”

 Regular exercise training stimulates the growth of new blood vessels around your muscles, meaning it can be delivered more easily.
-Exercise also increases the amount of blood you have so it can carry more oxygen.
+Exercise also increases the amount of blood you have, so it can carry more oxygen.
+So, more blood plus more blood vessels means more oxygen ends up getting delivered to your muscles.

 “Oxygen Extraction”